ukiw200/challenges-23-24/introduction-challenges/01-install-visual-studio-code/01-install-visual-studio-code.md

         * Let the installer add `Open with Code` to the context menu (both file and directory)
         * Let the installer add the program to the PATH
 3. Let the installer finish and open VS Code
-3. Since you'll be reading markdown files instead of writing them most of the time it might be useful to change the default behaviour to preview mode.
-    * Go to Settings -> Workbench -> Editor Associations.
-    * Select "Add Item" and add the value `vscode.markdown.preview.editor` for item `\*.md`.
-    * Markdown files are now openend in preview instead of source code by default.